CISSP-Study-Resources

 • 1.3.5 Due care/due diligence

-• Due diligence: establishing a plan, policy, and process to protect the interests of the organization; due diligence is about understanding your security governance principles (policies and procedures) and the risks to your organization; actions taken by a vendor to demonstrate or provide due care
+• Due diligence: establishing a plan, policy, and process to protect the interests of the organization; due diligence is knowing what should be done and planning for it; understanding your security governance principles (policies and procedures) and the risks to your organization; actions taken by a vendor to demonstrate or provide due care

 • Due diligence often involves: